jeffelin/jeffelin/README.md

 I build a lot of AI @ MIT.
-I also do business, music, and athletics on the side.
+I also do business, music, and athletics.

 Creatively, reach me at jefflincreates@gmail.com.